faportillo/mission-ops-copilot/README.md

 ## Mission Ops Copilot

 A TypeScript backend service and CLI for spacecraft mission operations, built with Fastify, Commander, Zod, and a clean hexagonal architecture.
-It ingests telemetry snapshots, stores mission events and docs, and exposes use cases via HTTP and CLI.
-Ready to extend with real LLMs and databases.
+It ingests telemetry snapshots, stores mission events and docs, and exposes deterministic anomaly detection via HTTP and CLI.
+This repo is a stable, deterministic backend focused on data and analysis.

 ### Features